Fun and Stylish Playroom Décor Ideas & Tips

 Source: Kaleidoscope Living's Family Room

-And in our current bonus room, we love our storage coffee table (I'm a suck for unique coffee tables).
+And in our current bonus room, we love our storage coffee table (I'm a sucker for unique coffee tables).
 Not only is it great for storing stuff, but the fact that the top flips up also makes it one of our girls' favorite spots to draw or make bracelets while they watch TV.

 A young girl sits on a couch while using the raised desk portion of a coffee table.
 Unique coffee tables that are multi-functional are great playroom ideas.